wp-plugins/player/readme.txt

 7.7 Save the page or post.

 Alternatively, you can use Spider Video Player without the button on the toolbar: Add the shortcode [Spider_Video_Player id="N"] (where N is the id of the player, for the player with id=2, the shortcode must be [Spider_Video_Player id="2"]) to the pages and posts, where you want the player to appear.
 For a single video, the shortcode is the following: [Spider_Single_Video track="Video ID" theme_id="Theme ID" priority="0/1"], where Video ID should be replaced with the ID number of the video and Theme ID should be replaced with the ID number of the theme.
-The value of the priority parameter can be either "0" (Flash) or "1" (HTML5).
+The value of the priority parameter can be either "0" for Flash or "1" for HTML5 player.

 == Screenshots ==